dyhes/zulip/docs/subsystems/events-system.md

 # Real-time push and events

-Zulip's "events system" is the server-to-client push system that powers our real-time sync.
+Aloha's "events system" is the server-to-client push system that powers our real-time sync.
 This document explains how it works; to read an example of how a complete feature using this system works, check out the
 [new application feature tutorial](../tutorials/new-feature-tutorial.md).

-Any single-page web application like Zulip needs a story for how changes made by one client are synced to other clients, though having a good architecture for this is particularly important for a chat tool like Zulip, since the state is constantly changing.
-When we talk about clients, think a browser tab, mobile app, or API bot that needs to receive updates to the Zulip data.
+Any single-page web application like Aloha needs a story for how changes made by one client are synced to other clients, though having a good architecture for this is particularly important for a chat tool like Aloha, since the state is constantly changing.
+When we talk about clients, think a browser tab, mobile app, or API bot that needs to receive updates to the Aloha data.
 The simplest example is a new message being sent by one client; other clients must be notified in order to display the message.
-But a complete application like Zulip has dozens of different types of data that need to be synced to other clients, whether it be new streams, changes in a user's name or avatar, settings changes, etc. In Zulip, we call these updates that need to be sent to other clients **events**.
+But a complete application like Aloha has dozens of different types of data that need to be synced to other clients, whether it be new streams, changes in a user's name or avatar, settings changes, etc. In Aloha, we call these updates that need to be sent to other clients **events**.

 An important thing to understand when designing such a system is that